onatucsd/mathematical_opt_tutorial/README.md

 # Mathematical Optimization Tutorial
-This is the Github page for mathematical optimization tutorial.
+This is the Github page for the mathematical optimization tutorial to be held on April 14, 2021.